 - Sex-ratio – Sex Ratio of India is 107.48, i.e., 107.48 males per 100 females in 2019.

 2. State different forms of communal politics with one example each.

 The different forms of communal politics are:

-- Communalism takes a form of religious prejudices, stereotypes of religious communities and a belief in the superiority of one’s religion over other religions.
-For e.g. Militants religious groups.
+- Communalism takes the form of religious prejudices, stereotypes of religious communities and a belief in the superiority of one’s religion over other religions.
+E.g., militant religious groups.

 - The quest for political dominance of one religion over another in a community.
 It takes a form of majoritarianism.
-For example, the tiff between Hindus and Muslims.
+For example, rift between political parties based on religion.

 - Political mobilisation on religious lines is another frequent form of communalism.
 Example – During elections, hate speeches come to the surface, revealing the communalism.

 - Communal violence is another form of communalism in politics.
 For example, riots on the basis of religious sentiments.